 Avoiding saturated fat and cholesterol is important in a heart-healthy diet, especially if you already have heart disease.
 Saturated fat is found mainly in food that comes from animals.
 Whole-milk dairy products such as butter, cheese, milk, cream and ice cream all contain high amounts of saturated fat.
 The fat in meat and poultry skin is also loaded with saturated fat.
 A few vegetable fats—coconut oil, cocoa butter, palm kernel oil and palm oil—are high in saturated fat.
 Cholesterol is found only in foods that come from animals.
 Egg yolks and organ meats (liver, for example) are very high in cholesterol.
-Meat and poultry have similar amounts of cholesterol.
+Meat and poultry have similar amounts of cholesterol, though some cuts of meat or pieces of chicken may be higher than others.
 Try to eat more complex carbohydrates (especially from whole grain sources), vegetables and fruits, with only very small amounts of fat.

 What's the difference between "good" and "bad" cholesterol?

 Cholesterol travels in the blood in packages called lipoproteins.
 Cholesterol packaged in low-density lipoprotein (LDL) is often called "bad" cholesterol, because too much LDL in the blood can lead to cholesterol buildup and blockage in the arteries.
-In fact, lowering LDL cholesterol is a major goal of cholesterol management guidelines issued by the National Heart, Lung, and Blood Institute, a division of the National Institutes of Health.
+In fact, lowering LDL cholesterol is one of the most important things you can do to improve your heart health.
 Another type of cholesterol, which is packaged in high-density lipoprotein (HDL), is known as "good" cholesterol.
 That is because HDL helps remove cholesterol from the blood, preventing it from piling up in the arteries.
 You should aim for low levels of LDL and high levels of HDL.

 I'm under 40.
 Should I be concerned about heart disease?